-The portion of light transmitted by the beamsplitter can be blocked by a beam block (#14) that is constructed from an SM1A7 Alignment blank that has been threaded into an LMR1 Lens Mount and onto a TR3 Post.
-The post can be secured to the breadboard using a UPH2 Universal Post Holder.
+After exiting the third cage subassembly, a 92:8 pellicle beamsplitter (#12 in Fig. 2) is used to direct a small portion of the light to the last major component of the AO kit, the WFS150-5C Shack-Hartmann Wavefront Sensor (#13).
+The portion of light transmitted by the beamsplitter can be blocked by a beam block (#14) that is constructed from an SM1A7 Alignment blank.
 Alternatively, the beam block can be removed and the light can be launched into an application.